SharePoint/sp-dev-docs/docs/sp-add-ins/work-with-external-data-in-sharepoint.md

-For details about how to use the proxy, see  [Query a remote service using the web proxy in SharePoint 2013](query-a-remote-service-using-the-web-proxy-in-sharepoint-2013.md).
+For details about how to use the proxy, see  [Query a remote service using the web proxy in SharePoint](query-a-remote-service-using-the-web-proxy-in-sharepoint-2013.md).